Why Can't He Be You: Loretta Lynn version

 Among the many covers of the song, American country music artist Loretta Lynn recorded the song and released it as a single in 1977.
 Lynn recorded the song as a tribute to Patsy Cline because the pair had a close friendship.
-"Why Can't Be You" was recorded at the Bradley's Barn on September 28, 1976.
-Located in Mount Juliet, Tennessee, the session was produced by renowned country music producer Owen Bradley.
+"Why Can't Be You" was recorded at Bradley's Barn studio in Mount Juliet, Tennessee on September 28, 1976.
+The recording session was produced by the studio's owner, renowned country music producer Owen Bradley.
 Two additional tracks were recorded during this session that were covers of Cline's music: "Back in Baby's Arms" and "Leavin' on Your Mind".

 "Why Can't He Be You" reached number seven on the Billboard Hot Country Singles survey in 1977.
 Additionally, the song peaked at number six on the Canadian RPM Country Songs chart during this same period.
 It was included on her studio album of Patsy Cline covers, I Remember Patsy (1977).